nLab

 • Phil Ehlers, Algebraic Homotopy in Simplicially Enriched Groupoids, 1993, University of Wales Bangor, (pdf here)

-A detailed account of various technical aspects is in
+A detailed account of various technical aspects:

 Closely related technical results are in section 3 of